se-edu/learningresources/contents/ruby/Rails.md

 ### Fast iteration speed for product developement

 As an opinionated framework, Rails helps to automate trivial tasks by following certain conventions, which can make the development process faster.
-For example, in a Rails project that is connected to a database, each class is mapped to a table, as described in the Active Record Pattern, and the table name is just a pluralised version of the class's name - the `User` class becomes the `Users` table, the `Person` class becomes the `People` table, etc. This means that you don't need to spend any time deliberating on the name of the tables, nor do you have to juggle multiple concepts while mapping out the database and application, as Rails will automatically connect the two and spare you from deliberating about the exact name of the table.
+For example, in a Rails project that is connected to a database, each class is mapped to a table, as described in the Active Record Pattern, and the table name is just a pluralized version of the class's name - the `User` class becomes the `Users` table, the `Person` class becomes the `People` table, etc. This means that you don't need to spend any time deliberating on the name of the tables, nor do you have to juggle multiple concepts while mapping out the database and application, as Rails will automatically connect the two and spare you from deliberating about the exact name of the table.
 A similar approach is used to handle resources, which also automates much of the process.

 The automation of these mundane tasks could make development a more enjoyable (more on that in a bit) and faster process.
-All of these optimizations can make developing an application between 30-40% faster on Rails [source](https://www.forbes.com/sites/quora/2018/04/03/is-ruby-a-dying-language/#10eb4d0b6a3d).
+All of these optimizations can make developing an application between 30-40% faster on Rails [[source](https://www.forbes.com/sites/quora/2018/04/03/is-ruby-a-dying-language/#10eb4d0b6a3d)].
 It also makes Rails relatively easy to learn, as you do not need to understand HTTP verbs to make a basic Rails application (while mastery of the topic will certainly help).
 Furthermore, programmers experienced in Rails usually find it easier to start on existing Rails projects, since the conventions followed are usually the same, giving you the same directory structure and route naming conventions everywhere.

 ### Optimized for Programmer Happiness